 Call us now!

-The Grading of paper money is the most important aspect of dealing with currency.
+The Grading of paper money is a very important aspect of dealing with High Denomination Notes.
 Whether you are buying for a collection or just trying to determine what the value of a given note is.
 Very small and seemingly insignificant features such as a small corner fold or a slight, almost undetectable wrinkle, could result in a substantial reduction, in the overall value of a note.
-Click here to view the grading scale.
+Click to see a side by side comparison of PMG & PCGS Currency's grading scale.

 Horizontal/Vertical Folds

-Does the note have a horizonal or vertical crease from being folded in half?
+Does the note have a horizontal or vertical crease from being folded in half?
 To check, hold the note up to a back light.

 Corner Folds